brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 When a consumer team submit their PR, we have an opportunity to take a look and request changes before accepting.
 The recommender team's contract, for example, could be expensive as it actually processes every row in the relation, even though it's really just doing a schema test.
 Depending on our database technology, we could ask them to use the information schema to do that, or just add a `LIMIT 0` so that the query optimiser can recognise that no processing in necessary and optimise it away.

 A key consideration in my approach to this is that the provider is not forced to accept a consumer contract.
 Providers are naturally incentivised to try to accept consumer contracts.
-Amongst the stability and insights benefits, a consumer-driven contract capability shifts some responsiblity for stability from the producer onto consumers.
-A consumer can't really blame a provider for breaking somehing they never said they needed.
-Feels kinda liberating, actually.
+Besides the stability and insights benefits, a consumer-driven contract capability shifts some responsiblity for stability from the producer onto consumers.
+A consumer can't really blame a provider for breaking something they never said they needed.

-The provider needs to be able to refuse unreasonable or incorrect expecations, so that the emphasis is on a collaborative effort between equal parties for mutual benefit.
+The provider must be able to refuse unreasonable or incorrect expecations, so that the emphasis is on a collaborative effort between equal parties for mutual benefit.

-A note on usage - a lot of insight into expecatations can be gleaned from reviewing usage logs - which queries were run, by whom, when.
-I've found some challenges in doing this well, in particular that without "platform" support, a provider on a modern data warehouse won't have the usage information as it will have been logged in the consumer's account or project which the producer won't have access to.
-Even if it worked well, a contract allows a consumer to express a critically important query that **must work**, but is only run run, say, once a year as part of financial year end reporting.
-That's a big benefit, those infrequent, important queries are a killer!

 ## Move Fast and (Don't) Break Stuff